-Fees are charged for executed or partially executed transactions only.
+Please note that fees are charged for executed or partially executed transactions only.

-For illustrative purposes we have prepared the below table which shows how the security is expected to perform in different market conditions.
+For illustrative purposes only we have prepared the below table which shows how the security is expected to perform in different market conditions assuming that other market conditions remain the same and the market is not in any kind of distress.
+If multiple market events shall happen the security might either increase or decrease in value.

 Market conditions Scenario Price

 ETF market capitalization Positive Up

 Negative Down

-Market expectations regarding the future development of the relevant company/industry/economy where ETF has exposure Positive Up
+Market expectations regarding the future development of the relevant Positive Up

-Negative Down
+company/industry/economy to which ETF has exposure to Negative Down

 Market expectations regarding the performance of the ETF Positive Up

 Negative Down

 Political and psychological factors Positive Up

 Negative Down